HelianaTeixeira/ECOSTAT-NutrientTargets/README.md

 This repository contains the files necessary to complete this Report on Nutrient Targets due in 2022.

-authors: Heliana Teixeira and Martyn G. Kelly
+- authors: Heliana Teixeira and Martyn G. Kelly

-contacts: heliana.teixeira@ua.pt; mgkelly@bowburn-consultancy.co.uk
+- contacts: heliana.teixeira@ua.pt; mgkelly@bowburn-consultancy.co.uk
+- date created: 2021.10.12